Different Types of Potatoes in German Supermarkets- Explained

 - Buy seasonal: To live in harmony with nature, try to eat local and seasonal produce as much as possible.
 For example, in Germany, Frühkartoffeln are harvested in May and June.
 Make sure you bring them to your kitchen around that time.

 - Buy from local markets: Look for a farmer’s market in your city and try to buy from there.
 You are sure to get fresh local produce when you buy from there.
-In addition, you can get muddy potatoes, which are actually better than the super clean ones that you get in supermarkets.
+In addition, you can get muddy potatoes, which are better than the super clean ones you get in supermarkets.
 The muddy cover protects the potato from light and slows its decay.
 You also get to buy them loose, reducing plastic use.

 - Store property: If you buy from the supermarket, remove the plastic cover after bringing them home and let them breathe.
 Always keep potatoes in a cool place away from light.
 Don’t store them along with onions.
 The decay happens faster when both these moisture-laden veggies are kept together.
 When kept together, they produce an ethylene gas that speeds up the ripening process.